Gardening Tips Beginners can use

 To know how to garden in the city is to know how to garden in pots.
 With limited space, there are some tips you can use to have room for more plants:

 - Use tiered plant stands.
 Have a vertical three-tiered plant shelf to place three plants where you would have one.
-This not only saves space but allows draping plants to be higher up too.
-On a budget, you can even use YouTube guides and make a simple one yourself.
+This saves space and allows draping plants to be higher up too.
+You can even use YouTube guides and make a simple one on a budget.

 - Another great way to conserve space is by using a vertical garden.
 Vertical gardens run up a wall to allow maximum vertical space use.
 You can even use a shoe rack to plant herbs.